-There are some cameras like the D5600 and the D3500, mainly entry-level APS-C systems, which don’t have a built-in autofocusing motor inside them.
+There are some cameras like the D5600 and the No products found., mainly entry-level APS-C systems, which don’t have a built-in autofocusing motor inside them.
 These cameras depend on the built-in AF motor and focusing system inside the lens to lock focus.

 Everything You Need to Know About Lenses

 AF-S, AF-P, and AF – Which is Which?